ziq-ao/GradEIG/README.md

 # GradEIG
-The code for the paper "On Estimating the Gradient of the Expected Information Gain in Bayesian Experimental Design"
+The code for reproducing the experiments in the paper "On Estimating the Gradient of the Expected Information Gain in Bayesian Experimental Design".
+Implemented by PyTorch.